Child & Teen Therapy in Bentonville, AR

 Common Concerns About Starting Therapy

-How is counseling different for teens vs. adults?
+How is counseling different for children/teens vs. adults?

 Counseling is different from adult individual psychotherapy in that oftentimes the parents or other legal guardians may be involved in some capacity.
 Since teenagers are not full-grown adults and are oftentimes not in control of their environment, it is important to incorporate those who have the ability to affect and potentially change that environment.